wdi-sg/nba_stats/readme.md

 Run the `tables.sql` file for your `nba_db` by typing`psql -d nba_db -f tables.sql` into your terminal (not in psql).
 This will create the players table in your nba_db.

 ### Part 2
-Load your data from the `players.json` file into your database using a node script: `insert.js`
+Create a node script (perhaps called `populate-db.js`) to load your data from the `players.json` file into your database.

 Load the pg library:
 ```